wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

+= 2.7.0.4 =

+Added all Open Graph images as schema 'image' meta tags, moved the BuddyPress member avatar image from first to last (as fallback), extended the 'ngfb_content' filter arguments, added the schema 'url' meta tag.

 = 2.7.0.2 =

 Fix for WooCommerce, small improvements for BuddyPress, and additional Advanced options for the Free version.